8 Japanese Healthy Lifestyle Habits To Live Longer

 2. Portion control

-Japan doesn’t shun junk food by any means, which you’ll notice if you ever travel there.
-The corner stores are full of exciting candy, ice cream, and salty snacks.
+Japan doesn’t shun junk food, which you’ll notice if you ever travel there.
+The corner stores contain exciting candy, ice cream, and salty snacks.
 They like their treats just as much as any other country.
 However, all things are enjoyed in moderation.

-Japanese people are much more likely to enjoy their treats when they go out, rather than digging through a pint of Ben and Jerry’s at home.
+Japanese people are much more likely to enjoy their treats when they go out than to dig through a pint of Ben and Jerry’s at home.

-And you’ll notice that even though there are plenty of fast food options and burger joints out there, the portions are much smaller than what you’ll get at an American restaurant.
+And you’ll notice that even though there are plenty of fast food options and burger joints, the portions are much smaller than what you’ll get at an American restaurant.

-Traditionally, Japanese food is served in a set of small dishes, to keep all the different components separate.
+Traditionally, Japanese food is served in small dishes to separate all the different components.

-This means that what looks like a vast spread of food will still be smaller than the huge plate that we load up during a potluck or an all-you-can-eat buffet.
+This means that a vast spread of food will still be smaller than the huge plate we load up during a potluck or an all-you-can-eat buffet.

 So, enjoy your treats in moderation and use smaller plates vs. eating foods high in fat and calories.

-Sure, there are plenty of us who have tried in the past to adopt a morning routine of green smoothies.
+Sure, plenty of us have tried in the past to adopt a morning routine of green smoothies.
 But how much do you actually enjoy that liquid kale?

 For the most part, we just plug our noses and down it, telling ourselves it’ll pay off eventually.